Inquire about Training

 is gaining momentum across Canada.

-A type of scientific and Traditional ecological data collection led by Indigenous and non-Indigenous community and/or non-governmental organizations, CBWM powerfully engages Canadians in managing and protecting fresh water while democratizing data and incentivizing citizens to steward their local waters.
+A type of scientific and Traditional ecological data collection led by Indigenous and non-Indigenous community and/or non-governmental organizations, CBWM powerfully engages people across Canada in managing and protecting fresh water while democratizing data and incentivizing citizens to steward their local waters.
 CBWM programs are increasingly making use of biomonitoring to assess aquatic health.

 Living Lakes Canada is one of the first NGOs to be certified to deliver field training for the nationally standardized biomonitoring protocol CABIN, developed by Environment and Climate Change Canada (ECCC), which involves the collection of benthic macroinvertebrate samples alongside habitat and water quality data.